-Autumn Semester (0-1-0) (Every Year) Prof. Junichiro NIWA
+Autumn Semester (0-1-0) (Every Year) Prof. Junichiro NIWA [Aims and scope] Through collaborative works on the proj

 Through collaborative works on the project evaluation related to earthquake hazard prevention for the specific region and discussions on the related issues, the student will foster the ability of international communication, negotiation, collaboration, and leadership.